jme/clj-m1-notes/index.md

 <hr/>

 **MacVim**
 I use [this](https://macvim-dev.github.io/macvim/) on the MBA and it installed as usual on the Mini.
-But as it currently is still i86 based it will need to run under Rosetta, the i86 -> M1 translation utility.
+But as it currently is still a Intel x86 binary it will need to run under Rosetta, the x86 -> M1 translation utility.
-> If this is the first i86 app you have tried to install you will get a prompt to install Rosetta.\
+> If this is the first x86 app you have tried to install you will get a prompt to install Rosetta.\
   And the Activity Monitor utility helpfully includes a *architecture* ["Apple" "Intel"] column.

 The 'translation' ops are fast (< 1m) and one-time.
 MacVim then launches normally.
 As fast as ever.